- botanical name: Monarda didyma

 Bee Balm (Monarda) and Bergamot may be sown from early spring up until 8 weeks before the last frost in the fall.
 Monarda is very susceptible to powdery mildew, which is exacerbated by humidity and any kind of plant stress (even drought).
 To reduce the tendency to mildew – keep the soil moist, minimizing overhead watering, space plants far enough apart to allow for good air circulation between plants; remove diseased foliage to prevent the fungus from over wintering and divide the plant every three years or so, discarding the old center growth and replanting new side shoots.

 Bee Balm seeds are also available.
-Purchase them here.
+Purchase seeds here.

 Indoors (recommended planting method) – sow the tiny seeds in flats, barely covering the seeds.
 Seeds germinate best at 60-70 degrees F. 7-14 days to germination.
 Can be transplanted to individual containers when the seedlings have their first true leaves.
 Transplant outside in spring or summer 6-8 weeks after starting, spacing plants 12″ apart.